Iconica-Development/.github/profile/README.md

 First off, thanks for taking the time to contribute! ❤️

 All types of contributions are encouraged and valued.
-See the [Table of Contents](#table-of-contents) for different ways to help and details about how this project handles them.
+See the [Table of Contents](#table-of-contents) for different ways to help and details about how we handle them.
 Please make sure to read the relevant section before making your contribution.
 It will make it a lot easier for us maintainers and smooth out the experience for all involved.
 Iconica looks forward to your contributions. 🎉